-Today, I’m thinking of the heart-breaking school tragedy on Dec.
-14th, the unfathomable destruction of Hurricane Sandy, ongoing wars that we hardly discuss, and the countless losses people are carrying during the holidays.
+Today, I’m thinking of the heart-breaking school shooting tragedy, the unfathomable destruction of another hurricane, ongoing wars that we hardly discuss, and the countless losses people are carrying during the holidays.

 I see people searching for answers and connection online.
 Or running from loss because it’s too big.

 A friend who lost her son this year told me that it’s hard to know when to mention her son’s name to others, but he’s always on her mind and the weight is heavy as the family gathers for the holidays.
 Wondering whether to hang his Christmas stocking… is one of many unanswerable questions.
 My heart sinks as I imagine each question unfolding.

 I don’t pretend to have the answers.
 But I will share what words I am finding helpful.